 Our professional degree program will provide entry into the social work field and the capacity to become licensed in any U.S. state (Click here to learn more!).
 Your degree will also be recognized worldwide.
 Through classroom instruction, community service, global connections and over 600 hours of field experience, you will be prepared for entry-level generalist social work practice or for the pursuit of a master’s degree in social work.

 The program seeks to measure the effectiveness of the education for

 students through administration of the ten (10) core competencies as

 prescribed by the Council on Social Work Education (CSWE) in accordance

 with the 2008 Educational Performance and Assessment Standards (EPAS).
-Click here for information on the Social Work Program's Assessment of Student Learning Outcomes.
+For information about our outcomes, please see the Social Work Program's Assessment of Student Learning Outcomes 2013 and 2014.

 As a student, you will have the opportunity to join our Student Council and our honor society, Phi Alpha.
 Click here to learn more!

 100% of our graduates who have applied to Graduate School have been accepted and received advanced standing status.
 Want to know more?
 Click here!